 At the time, Bain had 35 consultants working at Guinness headquarters and was bringing in $20M a year.
 One of those consultants, Olivier Roux, was “on loan” as a controller, financial director, and member of the board.
 This link prompted concerns of a conflict of interest for Bain.

 At the same time, that embedded team of Bainies helped Guinness sell 150 companies from its portfolio and make a powerful expansion move into hard liquor with a few strategic acquisitions.
 Profits for Guinness grew six-fold after these changes, and Bain was never officially accused of any wrongdoing.

 Today, Bain — like every major management consulting firm — is focused on the rise in need for digital and technological consulting.

 As more and more companies face their inevitable “digital transformation,” BCG, Bain, and McKinsey are helping them understand exactly what they should do.
 Most importantly, they’re helping them execute.

 In the 1960s and 1970s, a corporation would have gone to BCG for help understanding which lines of business to cut and which to invest more money in.
 BCG’s recommendation would have been to cut this business, take the money from this one and give it to this one, and so on.
 The execution of that recommendation is something any CEO could handle.

 But today, there’s often a much wider gap between idea and execution.
-“Build a multi-platform analytics stack so you can predict how your users’ demand will change dynamically in the future” isn’t the kind of plan that you can simply execute on without expertise.
+“Build a multi-platform analytics stack so you can predict how your users’ demand will change dynamically in the future” isn’t the kind of plan that you can simply execute without expertise.

 As the management consulting firms handle this new world, they’re doing less and less outright strategy work and more and more work on execution.

-How the disruption works
+How the disruption in the management consulting industry works

 Among the forces disrupting management consulting forces on the execution front are independent freelancer networks like Eden McCallum and Business Talent Group (BTG).